This blog post on a day trip from Taormina to Syracuse was updated in June 2022, after spending an additional week in Syracuse.

 When Syracuse’s most powerful tyrant, Hiero II died, the city was conquered by the Romans in 212 BC.
 It continued to flourish under the Roman Empire, becoming the capital of Sicily until 878 when it was brought under Arab rule.
 After this, Syracuse fell into decline and Palermo became the new capital.
 Syracuse continued to lessen in significance over the following centuries; in fact, it wasn’t until the 1940s that Syracuse began to flourish again into a bustling city.

-What To See in Syracuse, Sicily
+Things to do in Syracuse, Sicily

 Mainland Syracuse may not be as pretty as Ortygia, but it’s still well worth devoting a couple of hours to exploring.
 For archeological lovers, mainland Syracuse is not only home to Parco Archeologico della Neapolis (summarised below), but a fascinating archeological museum.
 This is a treasure trove of objects, including fascinating underground catacombs that date back to the Roman Era.